ComputerKWasTaken/BetterEcosystemProjectManagement/navigator/navigator-design.md

 ### Anatomy

-- **Header** — Navigator mark, adventure title, provider/model chip, session usage indicator, settings, close.
+- **Header** — Navigator mark, adventure title and context-coverage subtitle, clear-conversation action, and close.
 - **Transcript** — user and assistant messages, plus error and status cards.
-  The extension has no markdown renderer; `utils/markdown-config.js` is AI Dungeon emphasis-syntax metadata, not a renderer.
-Assistant output is written with `textContent` and paragraph/line splitting.
-A bounded markdown renderer is deferred until the content justifies it.
-Model output is never assigned via `innerHTML`.
+  Assistant messages use a bounded DOM-only Markdown renderer supporting headings, emphasis, nested lists, blockquotes, safe links, inline and fenced code, rules, and tables.
+Streaming may re-render an incomplete construct, but raw HTML is always text and model output is never assigned via `innerHTML`.
+  Scoped display rules isolate Markdown layout from AI Dungeon's global styles.
-- **Composer** — autosizing textarea, send, stop-while-streaming, and a mode chip that will later toggle mutation access.
+- **Composer** — autosizing textarea, send, and stop-while-streaming.
+Mutation mode remains deferred with the Phase 7 permission and preview design.

 ### Launcher

-A Navigator button in the nav toolbar adjacent to `[aria-label="Game settings"]`, plus a binding through the existing hotkey feature.
+A fixed Navigator button mounts independently of AI Dungeon's changing toolbar DOM. `Alt+N` toggles the drawer directly, and Escape closes it while focus is inside Navigator.

 ### Session